BrowserBox/BrowserBox/README.md

   - [Elevate Your Zero Trust Strategy with BrowserBoxPro](#elevate-your-zero-trust-strategy-with-browserboxpro)
   - [Copyright](#copyright)

-## Embracing Zero Trust with BrowserBoxPro
+## Embracing Zero Trust with BrowserBox

 In the evolving cybersecurity landscape, the Zero Trust model has emerged as a cornerstone.
 By assuming no trust by default and verifying every access request irrespective of its source, Zero Trust ensures robust security.
 BrowserBoxPro is at the forefront of this paradigm shift, offering: